Beer flows and strangers embrace as game unites grieving Manchester

 At Mulligans, a small Irish bar just off Manchester's Deansgate thoroughfare, the mood was not quite somber but it appeared the drinkers' hearts were elsewhere.

-This red-bricked pub was busy, but were none of the usually rumbustious chants and songs that usher in the start of big games here.
+This red-bricked pub was busy, but there were none of the usually boisterous chants and songs that usher in the start of big games here.

 This all changed moments before kickoff, during what was supposed to be a minute's silence for the victims of the bombing.